 - 2 teaspoons of sweet pickle juice, optional

-- 2 (6 to 8 ounce) packages of cornbread mix or half a pan of homemade
+- 2 (6 to 8 ounce) packages of cornbread mix or fullpan of homemade skillet cornbread

-- 2 cans of black-eyed peas or pinto beans, rinsed and drained
+- 2 cans pinto beans or black-eyed peas, rinsed and well drained

-- 2 cans of whole kernel corn, drained
+- 2 cans of whole kernel corn, well drained

 - 1 cup of chopped Vidalia or red onion